 You don’t necessarily have to be in the throes of the “cold and flu” season to effectively spread germs.
-So in order to minimize your exposure when you are under the weather, there are a few gestures you want to instill as well as some well intentioned actions in order to stop the spread of germs.
+So in order to minimize your exposure when you are under the weather, there are a few gestures you want to instill as well as some well-intentioned actions in order to stop the spread of germs.
 You may be pleasantly surprised to know that it’s not just about lathering yourself in antibacterial creams, lotions, and soaps.
 Perhaps the best way to stop the spread of germs is to practice these etiquettes as well as a course of action your employer will appreciate.
+Physical Contact

 Let’s face it, germs are impossible to avoid, but how people act when they are sick can help restrict, or increase, the spread of germs.
 That’s why it’s important to mind your manners, especially when feeling under the weather.
 Let’s begin with the most obvious but yet, quite possibly the most over-looked gesture that spreads germs: shaking hands (especially in business).